Final report for FW23-416

 From Grounds to Ground Notecard Laminate

-• In April 2024, I will attend the elementary school career fair and present with Central Colorado Conservancy on our SARE grant with worm interactives, compost art (organic finger paint), and "under the microscope" activities.
-UPDATE: Career fair had a turnout of over 100 students and parents.
+- Career Fair, In April 2024: I attended the elementary school career fair and present with Central Colorado Conservancy on our SARE grant with worm interactives, compost art (organic finger paint), and "under the microscope" activities.
+The career fair had a turnout of over 100 students and parents.
 Each student made side by side seed starters--native soil vs native soil with vermicompost.
 Students took these home and were told to place them side-by-side and water at the same rate.

-UPDATE: In addition to the career fair, I have also taken a part-time job at the elementary school teaching Discovery--a science/nature/DIY class that meets once a week.
+- Discovery Class @ Avery Parsons Elementary: In 2024, I took a part-time job at the elementary school teaching Discovery--a science/nature/DIY class that meets once a week.
+Below are three lessons I incorporated into our science curriculum.

-Lesson 3: In March this year, we will spend two days creating seed starters for the upcoming growing season.
-Some starters will utilize my compost while others will utilize store bought starter soil.
-Visually we will compare/contrast growth while keeping water, sunshine, and temps constant.
+- Lesson 3: In March, we spent two days creating seed starters for the upcoming growing season.
+Some starters utilized my compost while others utilized store bought starter soil.
+We compared/contrasted the growth while keeping water, sunshine, and temps constant.

 Education Objective 2: Lower the knowledge barrier for local agricultural producers interested in implementing their own on farm windrow vermicomposting systems.

-• Produce a how-to technical manual detailing equipment, costs, and procedures for building an on-farm windrow vermicomposting system.
+This event took place as part of a combined farm tour of Northern Chaffee County.
+Attendance in 2024 consisted of 35 students, most of which were local farmers along with 3 soil scientists who were very excited to see the 1 year samples and Earthfort tests in hand.
+The group suggested doing plots of solid vermicompost vs extract to "see what happens".
+I took their advice and had many of them out again in June of 2025 as a farm tour follow-up. - Produce a how-to technical manual detailing equipment, costs, and procedures for building an on-farm windrow vermicomposting system.
 Print and distribute to any interested producer.
 This manual will also be available for free on-line, through CSU Extension’s website, for distribution through local Conservation Districts, and at the local NRCS office.
-In Progress

 Education Objective 1: Increase awareness among local agricultural producers and community members about the biological approach to soil fertility and how biological soil amendments such as biodiverse, high fungal vermicompost can be used as alternatives to synthetic and other off-farm inputs.